Last Updated on October 7, 2021 by Maggie McKneely

 One feature that separates the Canadian Rockies from their American peers is the presence of glaciers.
 Big glaciers.
 Giant rivers of ice several miles long.
 Frozen behemoths that are still eating away at the mountain faces they cling to.

 Located on the border of Banff and Jasper National Parks in the Canadian Rockies is the most-visited glacier in North America, Athabasca Glacier.
 It flows out of the Columbia Icefield, which is the largest ice field in the Rocky Mountains and a Canadian landmark.
 Although tourists can’t visit that Columbia Icefield itself without a lot of special ice climbing and mountaineering gear and permission from the parks, the Athabasca Glacier is extremely accessible.

-Part of the reason for that is that it is located right on the Icefields Parkway, that 144-mile scenic highway that cuts through the middle of the Canadian Rockies.
+Part of the reason for that is that it is located right on the Icefields Parkway, that 144-mile scenic highway that cuts through the middle of the Canadian Rockies from Banff to Jasper.
 Another reason is that you can literally walk right up to the very toe of the glacier, for free!

 Athabasca Glacier Hike